top of page

 Q: Who makes the toys?

-Josh makes the toys and does all the cutting and using of the bigger equipment while Levi (4 yrs old) helps to sand and coat and Augustine (1 yrs old) helps to pass tools.
-Sometimes all hands are on deck with coating toys when orders are extra large to help with efficiency and Ciara helps with the lasering.
+Josh makes the toys and does all the cutting and using of the bigger equipment while Levi (5 yrs old) helps to sand and coat and Augustine (2 yrs old) helps to pass tools.
+Sometimes all hands are on deck with coating toys when orders are many and Ciara helps with the lasering.
 As the boys grow, naturally more and bigger jobs will be given.
 All of our children happily work as toy testers for new ones and they also happily receive the ones that don’t make it through quality control 😉

 Herbal Remedies: